ApeWorX/Ruffsack/README.md

 Having two separate Guards, one for each transaction type, is useful because an `Execute` Guard being non-functional does not represent an existential threat to the operation of the wallet, only with an `Update` Guard.
-**This should encourage the use of Guards for proper operation of the wallet in day-to-day operational scenarios**, increasing overall safety when using Ruffsack.
+**This should encourage the use of Guards for proper operation of the wallet in day-to-day operational scenarios**, increasing overall safety when using Caravan.

-Finally, Ruffsack implements "Modules" which are contracts that can be enabled in the wallet (through an `Update` action) that are allowed to bypass the signer signature check when commiting arbitrary `Execute` transactions.
+Finally, Caravan implements "Modules" which are contracts that can be enabled in the wallet (through an `Update` action) that are allowed to bypass the signer signature check when commiting arbitrary `Execute` transactions.
 This functionality is extremely useful for adding automation to your day-to-day operations, making your operation of the wallet safer and less prone to social engineering exploits.

 > [!NOTE]
-> Technically, while it is possible to use Ruffsack for a "personal" multisig (where you own all the signers on the wallet),
+> Technically, while it is possible to use Caravan for a "personal" multisig (where you own all the signers on the wallet),
 > it is suggested to make use of something like [`Purse`](https://github.com/fubuloubu/Purse) (with a secure cold wallet instead)
 > to add automation and advanced capabilities to your personal, high-valued wallets.

 ---

-Ruffsack is inspired by [Safe Smart Account](https://github.com/safe-global/safe-smart-account).
+Caravan is inspired by [Safe Smart Account](https://github.com/safe-global/safe-smart-account).

 ## Contributing